 Top Great Lakes Region Schools for a Bachelor's in Non-Professional General Legal Studies

-It is difficult to beat University of Wisconsin - Madison if you want to pursue a bachelor's degree in non-professional general legal studies.
-Located in the city of Madison, UW - Madison is a public university with a very large student population.
+It's difficult to beat University of Wisconsin - Madison if you want to pursue a bachelor's degree in non-professional general legal studies.
+Located in the large city of Madison, UW - Madison is a public university with a fairly large student population.

-Michigan State University is a good choice for students interested in a bachelor's degree in non-professional general legal studies.
-Located in the city of East Lansing, Michigan State is a public university with a very large student population.
+Michigan State University is a good decision for individuals interested in a bachelor's degree in non-professional general legal studies.
+Located in the small city of East Lansing, Michigan State is a public university with a very large student population.

-Bachelor's students who receive their degree from the non-professional general legal studies program make around $32,836 in their early career salary.
+Bachelor's students who receive their degree from the non-professional general legal studies program earn around $33,752 for their early career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.